Contact Us 1-800-596-4880

 Runtime Manager app details pane showing the App url

-4. From the command line, run the following curl command, replacing APP-URL with the App url value that you copied from Runtime Manager:
+4. From the command line, run this curl command, replacing APP-URL with the App url value that you copied from Runtime Manager:

 $ curl -X POST -H "Content-Type: application/json" -d '{ "key": "myStudio6Key", "value": "OSv2 Test from Studio 6" }' "http://APP-URL/store";echo